Gaksy/Minecraft-Littletiles-Reader/README.md

 8. Use the obj file builder to export the model to an obj file.

 # Notes
-This is the initial version, which has various bugs and performance issues.
-The author is working on the second version.
-This version can only export basic white models with the corresponding block IDs for each tile.
-The merging of normals, UV mapping, and other resources has not been implemented yet.
+The author is currently working on version 2 of this project, which is not yet fully operational.
+Please do not use this version for production.

+This project is developed and tested only on the Windows platform.

-# Usage
+# Usage (Windows)
 1. Use vcpkg to manage dependencies such as zlib, boost, and cgal.

-2. Configure the VCPKG_ROOT system environment variable.
+2. Configure the `VCPKG_ROOT` system environment variable.

-3. Since VCPKG_ROOT uses MSVC for compilation, the project should also be compiled with MSVC.
+3. Since `VCPKG_ROOT` uses MSVC for compilation, the project should also be compiled with MSVC.
 4. Clone the project and configure the toolchain and CMake.

-5. Execute CMakeLists, then build nbt++ to fulfill the dependency (this project relies on this library for NBT parsing).
+5. Execute `CMakeLists.txt`, then build `libnbt++` to fulfill the dependency (this project relies on this library for NBT parsing).
 6. Finally, compile and run LittleTilesReader.

+# Usage (Mac)
+1. Use Homebrew to manage dependencies such as zlib, boost, and cgal:
+    ```
+    brew install boost
+    brew install zlib
+    brew install cgal
+    ```
+2. Clone the project.
+3. Run CMake to configure the project; it will automatically check for required dependencies.
+4. Compile and run LittleTilesReader.

 # Development Plan (Feature Roadmap)